esl-epfl/x-heep/eXtendingHEEP.md

 * The `test` rule will not use the `X-HEEP` Makefile in any way.
 * The `app` rule will perform actions before calling `X-HEEP` Makefile's `app` rule.
 In this case, the project and where the source files are to be extracted from is being specified.
 The `SOURCE=.` argument will set `X-HEEP`'s own `sw/` folder as the directory from which to fetch source files.
 This is an example of building inner sources from an external directory.
-* The `mcu-gen` rule will override the `X-HEEP` Makefile's one.
+* The `verilator-sim` rule will override the `X-HEEP` Makefile's one.
-* Any other target will be passed straight to `X-HEEP`'s Makefile, meaning that the following command will build the sources from the external directory:
+* Any other target will be passed straight to `X-HEEP`'s Makefile.
+For example
 ```
-make app PROJECT=my_app
+make mcu-gen CPU=cv32e40x
 ```
 </details>